rspamd/rspamd.com/doc/architecture/protocol.md

 	- `rewrite subject` - message is suspicious and should have subject rewritten
 	- `soft reject` - message should be temporary rejected (for example, due to rate limit exhausting)
 	- `reject` - message should be rejected as spam

-Additionally, metric contains all symbols added during a message's processing, indexed by symbol names.
+* `symbols` - all symbols added during a message's processing, indexed by symbol names:
+    - `name` - name of symbol
+    - `score` - final score
+    - `options` - array of symbol options as an array of strings

-Additional keys which may be in the reply include:
+Additional keys that could be in the reply include:

 * `subject` - if action is `rewrite subject` this value defines the desired subject for a message
 * `urls` - a list of URLs found in a message (only hostnames)